paccloud/Jarvis_frontend_corrupted/memory-bank/activeContext.md

 - The application is a voice-activated AI assistant named JARVIS.
 - The frontend is built with React and Vite, and styled with Tailwind CSS.
 - The core UI and features are implemented and functional.
-- The application is running in development mode, accessible at http://localhost:3000/.
+- **CURRENT STATUS**: Application is fully running and tested locally.

-## Current Task
+## Current Task Status: ✅ COMPLETED
-Transform JARVIS from a mock interface into a fully functional AI assistant using OpenAI Assistants API with tools/function calling capabilities.
-The frontend is complete and ready for backend integration.
+JARVIS has been successfully transformed from a mock interface into a fully functional AI assistant using OpenAI Assistants API with tools/function calling capabilities.

+## Testing Results (2025-07-05)
+- **Frontend**: ✅ Running on port 5174 with drag & drop file upload
+- **Backend**: ✅ Running on port 5050 with OpenAI integration
+- **Dependencies**: ✅ All resolved (react-dropzone installed, JSON syntax fixed)
+- **API Configuration**: ✅ Frontend-backend communication properly configured
+- **OpenAI Integration**: ✅ Assistant ID configured with 4 tools (weather, email, n8n, web search)
+- **Full-Stack Ready**: ✅ Application ready for comprehensive user testing

-## Immediate Focus
+## Current Status
+- Frontend is built and ready for deployment
-- Create backend API to handle OpenAI Assistants API securely
+- Backend integration is complete with OpenAI API
-- Implement tool/function definitions for JARVIS capabilities
-- Integrate frontend with real AI backend
+- Environment variables are configured
+- **RESOLVED**: Port conflicts and CORS configuration issues fixed
+- **RESOLVED**: Backend server running on port 5050 with proper CORS origins
+- **RESOLVED**: Realtime server running on port 5051
+- Both servers confirmed accessible and responding to requests
-- Deploy full-stack application with OpenAI integration
+- Realtime API integration is implemented
+- **READY**: Full-stack connectivity established for comprehensive testing

 ## Key Components Identified
 - **JarvisAgent**: The main React component containing all the application logic.